US election: Early voting shines light on fight over voter suppression | DW | 20.10.2020

 Read more: For Americans abroad, Election Day is already here

-According to Anderson, however, they unfairly target Black and immigrant communities: Purges have ended up erasing legitimate voters from voter rolls; fewer polling places have made it harder for poorer Americans to get to a voting precinct; and stricter voter ID requirements are a barrier for the millions of Americans who don't have government-issued identification.
+According to Anderson, however, these new measures unfairly target Black and immigrant communities: Purges have ended up erasing legitimate voters from voter rolls; fewer polling places have made it harder for poorer Americans to get to a voting precinct; and stricter voter ID requirements are a barrier for the millions of Americans who don't have government-issued identification.

 "That's part of the subtle nasty genius of voter ID requirements, is that it looks reasonable," she said.
 "But it's not reasonable and it's built on a foundation of lies.
 The lie is massive rampant voter fraud."